 The configuration of the backend to create.
 It must contain the key 'driver', which indicates which backend to use.

 This function holds the cache hit check mechanism.
 It searches the requested URL in the cache database.
 If found, it checks, whether the cache page has expired.
 If not, the cached page is delivered to the client and processing ends.
 In all other cases this method simply returns.

 The midcom-cache URL methods are handled before checking for a cache hit.

 Also, any HTTP POST request will automatically circumvent the cache so that any component can process the request.
 It will set no_cache automatically to avoid any cache pages being overwritten by, for example, search results.

 Note, that HTTP GET is not checked this way, as GET requests can be safely distinguished by their URL.

+This little helper ensures that the headers Content-Length and Last-Modified are present.
 The lastmod timestamp is taken out of the component context information if it is populated correctly there; if not, the system time is used instead.